-Volunteer Refresher Trainings: In order to promote a safe and rewarding experience for our riders and volunteers, long-term volunteers will be required to attend a Refresher course annually in order to keep an active volunteer status.
+Returning and Long -Term Volunteers: Has it been a while since you volunteered?
+No problem!
+Volunteer Refresher Trainings are offered throughout the year in order to promote a safe and rewarding experience for our riders and volunteers.
+Long-term volunteers will be required to attend a Refresher course annually in order to keep an active volunteer status.
 At that time we will also ask you to update your personal and contact information as well as undergo an annual criminal background check.
-These sessions are held throughout the year and you will be notified of upcoming sessions.
+Notifications of upcoming sessions will be sent to volunteers as they are scheduled.